thibaudjoel/beat-the-bm/README.md

 The match data is retrieved from https://www.football-data.org/.

 ## Launch
-First release is planned for January 2023.
+First release is planned for April 2023.

 ## Project status
 The project is currently still in the development stage.